Photography provided by Captured Couture, LLC and her team of the best Michigan wedding photographers.

 Travel time will be accounted for if we need to travel from the getting ready location to the ceremony location.
 After the getting ready portion is complete it would be time for your first look!

 A first look is not necessary at each wedding and I feel it is a very personal choice for the couple.
-Some couples prefer to save the moment when their spouse to be sees them coming down the aisle, other couples like to have a little private time before the ceremony.
-If you are planning a first look we’ll discuss whether or not you’d like to complete your couples session at this time as well so we can properly account for time.
+Some couples prefer to save the moment when their soon to be spouse sees them coming down the aisle, other couples like to have a little private time before the ceremony.
+If you are planning a first look we will also complete your couples photos and wedding party photos at this time so make the most of your party!

 Time to make it official!